1. Identify the Right Leads

 Whether you’ve just launched your valet trash business and are looking to sign your first client, or you’ve already started servicing a few properties and are now considering that apartment complex across town, every business owner reaches a point where they need to secure more contracts to grow.

-Well, you’re in luck.
-We’ve put together 7 essential tips to help you successfully land that next valet trash contract.
-From identifying decision-makers to presenting your service in a way that highlights its value, these strategies will give you the confidence and direction needed to close the deal.
+Well, you are in luck.
+We’ve compiled the 7 most important suggestions to help you land that next valet trash contract a success.
+With tips on identifying those who make the decision to showing value when presenting your service, these suggestions will give you confidence and the right direction to execute the close.

 Let’s dive in and set your business up for long-term success.